 - Current Firmware Displays the version of the AirOS firmware which is currently operating. - Firmware File Click Browse to locate new firmware file.
 Select the file and click Open.
 Once you've selected a new firmware file, click Upload to upload the new firmware to the device.
-Click Close this window to cancel the new firmware upload process. - Update Click the Update button to proceed with the firmware upgrade routine (new firmware image should be uploaded into the system first).
+Click Close this window to cancel the new firmware upload process.

+Update The Update button should be activated in order to proceed with firmware upgrade routine (new firmware image should be uploaded into the system first).
 Please be patient, as the firmware upgrade routine can take 3-7 minutes.
-The AirRouter HP will be inaccessible until the firmware upgrade routine is completed. - Do not switch off, do not reboot and do not disconnect the device from the power supply during the firmware upgrade process as these actions will damage the device! - It is highly recommended that you back up the system configuration and the Support Info file before uploading the new configuration. - Close this window At this point, closes the firmware upgrade window if activated.
+The AirRouter will be inaccessible until the firmware upgrade routine is completed.

+Do not switch off, do not reboot and do not disconnect the device from the power supply during the firmware upgrade process as these actions will damage the device!

+It is highly recommended that you backup the system configuration and the Support Info file before uploading the new configuration.

+Close this window At this point, closes the firmware upgrade window if activated.
 This action will not cancel the firmware upgrade process.

-Reboot Click Reboot in order to initiate the full reboot cycle of the device.
+Reboot Activate Reboot control in order to initiate full reboot cycle of the device.
 Reboot is the same as the hardware reboot which is similar to the power off - power on cycle.
 The system configuration is not modified after the reboot cycle completes.
 Any non-applied changes will be lost.

-Reset to Defaults Use this to reset the AirRouter HP to the factory default settings.
-This option will reboot the AirRouter HP and all factory default settings will be restored.
+Reset to Defaults Use this to reset the AirRouter to the factory default settings.
+This option will reboot the AirRouter and all factory default settings will be restored.
 You may want to use the Backup Configuration option to download your current settings before selecting this option.